l-mb/l-mb.github.io/content/2025-08-02-the-AImperors-new-clothes.md

   quality than their inputs; much the opposite.
 - The inability to filter Generative AI outputs from future inputs will likely lead to model collapse.
+- The way how they present their output as "human" language actively undermines our ability to not anthropomorphize them and maintain sensible mental models.
 - Generative AI is used in ways that can only be described as massive denial-of-service attacks against our collective minds and society.